Thomas Gower (marshal of Berwick)

 In 1558 Gower is mentioned as master of the ordinance in the north parts.
 In 1559, he complained that one Bennett had been appointed over his head, and was apparently replaced, as he held the post in 1560, when he was made master of the ordinance in the army sent to besiege Leith.
 On his return, he continued to be employed in surveying defences.
 In 1569, the Earl of Sussex sent him to assist the mayor in the fortification of Newcastle.
 In 1577, he is last mentioned in a letter sent to the Council from the Earl of Huntingdon, enclosing a report from him on Kingston-upon-Hull, whither he had been sent to survey the castle and forts.
 He is spoken of as a "man well given in religion, and of good experience".
 By his first wife, Anne, daughter of James Mauleverer, Esq., he left a son and successor, Edward.
+See Wikipedia Thomas Gower 1st Baronet which states "son and heir of Sir Thomas Gower (military engineer and at one time Marshal of Berwick and later governor of Aymouth Fort)/Eyemouth, and his wife Mary, daughter of Gabriel Fairfax, Esq. of Steeton in Yorkshire."
+So what was the name of his son and successor Thomas or Edward.
+Most likely it is Thomas.

 [State Papers, Domestic, Addenda, 1547–65 and 1566–79, Foreign Ser.
 1558–59, 1559–60; Holinshed, pp. 978, 980; Stow's Annals, p.
 641; Collins's Peerage, v.
 140.]